tree health, trimming, removal

 Pharr-focusedCage Blvd, Ridge Rd, Las Milpas, and nearby areas

-Safety-awareStorm damage, hanging limbs, access issues, and line concerns
+Safety-awareStorm damage, hanging limbs, entry issues, and line concerns

 Tree service crew trimming a residential tree